NicholasPDean/MiniRogue_Game/README.md

 1.)
 Introduction
    --------------------------------

-The MiniRogue game was created for an introductory CS course, and it uses character-based graphics.
-In this game, the player's objective is to find a golden idol while navigating a series of dungeons.
+This MiniRogue game is modeled after the original Unix Rogue game.
+In the game, the player's objective is to find a golden idol while navigating a series of dungeons.
 The player will run into monsters, find items, and descend staircases during the journey.

 The MiniRogue dungeon is 5 levels deep.
 When the game starts, the player is placed on level 0; the deepest level is level 4.
 At the start of a new game and every time the player takes a stairway down, a new level is randomly generated.